JackEdTaylor/LexOPSdocs/docs/98-vignettes.md

 # Vignettes

-These vignettes have been written to demonstrate in more detail how common problems can be solved with LexOPS.
-Click on a vignette to find out more.
+These vignettes demonstrate some common use cases for LexOPS.
+Click on a vignette to view it.